sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 Get started
 ---

-For each unique fillable form you create, email the following to Sensible customer support at support@sensible.so to get started with calling the API:
+For each unique fillable template you create, email the following to Sensible customer support at support@sensible.so to get started with calling the API:

-- The fillable form
+- The fillable template document.

-- A mapping you write between the IDs you created in the fillable form and the JSON keys you submit to the generation API.
+- A mapping you write between the field IDs you created in the fillable document template  and the JSON keys you submit to the generation API.
 See [Mappings](doc:document-generation-intro#mappings) for more information.

-- A name for the 'generator' for this fillable form.
+- A name for the "generator" for this fillable form.
 A generator can contain multiple templates and mappings.
 For example, if you submit a `6_month_customer_contract.pdf` template, Sensible can store it in a `customer_contracts` generator along with a `3_month_customer_contract.pdf` and other related templates and their mappings.

 Mappings
 ----
-The following example JSON maps the fillable field ID `customerDob` in a fillable PDF named "customer_contract" to a JSON key used in the API call, `customer.birth_date` (using JSON  dot notation):
+The following example JSON maps the names of field IDs in a fillable PDF named `customer_contract_6_months` to JSON keys used in the API call (using JSON  dot notation):

 ```json